des-cei/des-cei.github.io/_artico3/02-tutorials/01-setup.md

 ![](/assets/images/artico3/tutorials/setup-08.png)

 This tutorial uses a demo application where no actual speed up is achieved by using ARTICo³.
-If you want to start accelerating things, please move to the [Integer Matrix Multiplication](/tools/artico3/tutorials/matmul) tutorial.
+If you want to start accelerating things, please move to the [Hello, World!](/tools/artico3/tutorials/matmul) tutorial.